Kilie/starbucks/README.md

 Note that someone using the app might make a purchase through the app without having received an offer or seen an offer.

+# Project Motivation

+This is my capestone project for the Data Scientist Nanodegree from Udacity.
+Therefore, I was very excited to work on it, applying the techniques I have learnt in this course.
+I am also very excited to share the results with other fellow data scientists / data analysts.

 # Installation

 Python 3: